 - You live in an older home: As your home ages, its various systems experience wear and tear, including your electrical panel.
 Moreover, you may have upgraded your appliances and other technology in the years since you moved into your house.
 When technology is modernized, but the electrical panel is not, you run into trouble.
 If your home is more than 20 to 30 years old and has never had an electrical panel upgrade or replacement, call our electricians today to discuss your options.

-- You want to put in new outlets or appliances: A service panel upgrade allows you to install new outlets and put in a swimming pool, hot tub, whirlpool tub, central air conditioner, or updated furnace.
+- You want to put in new outlets or appliances: A service panel upgrade allows you to install new outlets and put in a central air conditioner or updated furnace.
 In particular, 240V appliances always require a panel upgrade.

 - You notice something strange about your service panel: Electrical panels are supposed to operate silently.
 If yours hums, buzzes, sparks, hisses, or becomes discolored, call a professional electrician immediately.